 - Buy soda on sale

 - Serve frugal beverages such as lemonade, punch, coffee, and water

 - Serve soda in 2-liter bottles instead of individual cans

-I’ve used all of these ideas at parties before and they go over just fine with guests.
-Bonus: I save huge money in the process.
+I’ve used all of these ideas at parties before, and they go over just fine with guests.

 Knowing which stores sell what types of foods for cheaper is another bonus that will help you save cash.
 I do most of my party food shopping at Aldi, Walmart and Sam’s Club or Costco.